The information on this page has been developed as part of the Teaching International Students project.

-'Independent learning' was translated differently on a poster in a school I worked in China.
+'Independent learning' was translated differently on a poster in a school I visited in China.
 They had borrowed our list of 'good learning behaviours' but had translated independent learning as 'learning on your own and not distracting or talking to others around you!'

 This point reinforces the need to be explicit about what precisely students are expected to do and achieve.

 Most adult learning theory (e.g. Freire, 1972; Knowles, 1990; Mezirow, 1991) and the concept of independent learning itself should be acknowledged as being predominantly ‘Western’.
 Trahar (2007) gives a personal and academic account of the implications of this on teaching in an international landscape including the potential for a lack of sensitivity to diversity, cultural inviolability and false universalism.